In This Article

 When baby doesn’t finish the bottle

-If your baby goes to sleep, put her over your shoulder, rub her back, and stroke her head, legs and tummy to wake her up.
-A nappy change is a good way to wake her up if that doesn’t work.
+If your baby goes to sleep during a feed, put him over your shoulder, rub his back, and stroke his head, legs and tummy to wake him up.
+A nappy change is a good way to wake him up if that doesn’t work.

-Wait until your baby is properly awake before offering him the rest of the formula or milk.
+Wait until your baby is properly awake before offering her the rest of the formula or breastmilk.

 How much do bottle-feeding babies drink?